 Methylation is a biological process that converts hazardous metals into methyl compounds, which are then released through volatilization.
 This process is critical for the proper functioning of almost all body systems.
 When your body experiences stress and needs extra help eliminating toxins and heavy metals, your liver struggles to keep up, making you vulnerable to these toxic compounds.
 Methylation converts B vitamins into S-adenosylmethionine (SAM-e) and glutathione, which are vital for health and help conserve our genes by keeping DNA wound up in histones.
 Toxic metals prevent DNA from being methylated, leaving our genes vulnerable, a process known as epigenetic modification.

-Joseph Mercola is an osteopathic physician whose main goal is to disrupt the existing health paradigm and empower people to take charge of their health.
+Joseph Mercola is an osteopathic physician whose primary goal is to disrupt the existing health paradigm and empower people to take charge of their health.

 OTHER NATURAL PRODUCTS FOR DETOX